 - Jalapeño pepper - substitute another hot pepper such as a Serrano or Anaheim pepper, or you can use some green bell pepper or simply omit for mild salsa

-- Roma tomatoes - Campari tomatoes work well, or use any other kind of tomato you can find (cherry or grape tomatoes work too!)
+- Campari tomatoes - ripe Roma tomatoes work well, or use any other kind of tomato you can find (cherry or grape tomatoes work too!)

 - Cilantro - feel free to substitute fresh basil or parsley if you're not a big cilantro fan